Just a little help from my friends - wreck diving in Chuuk

 George Santayana's famous saying reverberates : "Those who do not learn the lessons of history are condemned to repeat its mistakes."
 Japan has never admitted to its war crimes and only a few Japanese Buddihst sects had made any public apologies for their participations in the War .

 The trip was coming to a close.
 I was covered in bruises and my ears were bleeding, perfect excuses to stay on the boat while my buddies went shark feeding .
 Alone at last I had time to reflect that the dives would have been disastrous for me if not for the help of the good people in this trip .
 All through our life we need help from so many people around us, friends as well as strangers, for so many things and on so many occasions - sometimes even after we passed on.
 Bill, a fellow diver, died of lung cancer after 40 years of cigarette smoking, and in his Will he beseeched Robert and Rita to place his ashes where he had been most happy .
 Rita buried a bottle of his ashes in San Francisco Maru at 60M, the deepest dive she undertook this trip .
-Robert left him in Rio De Janeiro Maru, befitting perhaps because of the boxes of sake bottles on board.
+Robert left a little part of him in Rio De Janeiro Maru, befitting perhaps because of the boxes of sake bottles on board.

 In this sorrowful man-made graveyard of mangled great ships I so badly needed reminding that humans are capable of kindness and care too .